Ngwenya-Mn/Excel-Upload/README.md

 Generating Table Headers:
 If data is found, the function dynamically generates an HTML table.
-It creates a
-<table> element and adds the 'table' and 'table-striped' bootstrap classes to it.
+It creates a table element and adds the 'table' and 'table-striped' bootstrap classes to it.
-Then it creates a <thead> element and within it, a <tr> element for the table headers.
+Then it creates a thead element and within it, a tr element for the table headers.
-It loops through the first row of the JSON array (which contains the headers) and creates a <th> element for each header, setting it's text to the header value.
+It loops through the first row of the JSON array (which contains the headers) and creates a th tag element for each header, setting it's text to the header value.

 Generating Table Body:
-After generating the table headers, the function creates a <tbody> element.
-It loops through the remaining rows of the JSON array (excluding the header row) and for each row, creates a <tr> element.
-Within each row, it creates a <td> element for each cell value and sets it's text accordingly.
+After generating the table headers, the function creates a tbody element.
+It loops through the remaining rows of the JSON array (excluding the header row) and for each row, creates a tr element.
+Within each row, it creates a td element for each cell value and sets it's text accordingly.

 Appending Table to Container: